atlas-jj/ORB-SLAM-free-space-carving/README.md

 # ORB-SLAM-free-space-carving

 Implementation and annotation of Free Space Carving algorithm (CARV) using ORB-SLAM map points and camera poses.
-#### more details in original Orb-slam project: https://github.com/raulmur/ORB_SLAM2

-- Maintenance will be available when the author finds a full-time job.
+- Maintenance will only be available when the author finds a full-time job.
 Sorry he has to raise two kids with very limited funding.
-- More details on free space carving algorithm CARV are in [Incremental Free-Space Carving for Real-Time 3D Reconstruction][1]
+- More details on free space carving algorithm CARV are in [Incremental Free-Space Carving for Real-Time 3D Reconstruction][1].
+Details on ORB-SLAM are in https://github.com/raulmur/ORB_SLAM2.
 - Codes are used in a robotic teleoperation task (from Singapore to Edmonton).
 Details about this experiment can be found in [Long  range  teleoperation  for  fine  manipulation  tasksunder  time-delay  network  conditions][2].

 ![](https://github.com/atlas-jj/ORB-SLAM-free-space-carving/blob/master/expOverview.png?raw=true)